communitybridge/easycla/README.md

 ## CLA Frontend

-For EasyCLA version 2, the various consoles are managed in separate repositories.
+For EasyCLA version 2, all three consoles are hosted in separate repositories.

 * [Project Control Center](https://projectadmin.lfx.linuxfoundation.org/) contains all the old v1 Project Console capabilities plus many new features.
 This new console includes not only the EasyCLA components, but also the project